dloebl/wemenc/README.md

 ## How it works

 1.  **FFmpeg Orchestration**: The tool runs `ffmpeg` as a subprocess, pipe-encoding the input audio to an Ogg Opus stream.
-2.  **Ogg Demuxing**: A custom lightweight parser reads the Ogg stream from FFmpeg's stdout, extracting individual Opus packets and metadata like `pre-skip` and channel count.
+2.  **Ogg Demuxing**: A custom parser reads the Ogg stream from FFmpeg's stdout, extracting individual Opus packets and metadata like `pre-skip` and channel count.
 3.  **WEM Packaging**: The extracted packets are wrapped into a RIFF/WAVE container with Wwise-specific headers and a packet size table (`seek` chunk), making it compatible with games using the Audiokinetic Wwise engine and tools like `vgmstream`.

 ## License